 Training a SAR K9 is not just a hobby.
 Not every interested dog owner is able to make the commitment for training time and self-education to become a K9 handler.
 Similarly, every dog has a “good nose,” but not every dog has the drive and work ethic to be trained to use that nose for the targeted purpose.
 Selecting and training your own dog is expected, as well as participation in group training.

 You will spend an average of 5 hours a week for about 2 years to get a mission ready certification in a discipline.
 This training time does not include important hours put toward obedience and socialization.
 We train multiple times weekly as individuals, in small groups, and as an entire team.

-Personal commitment is a requisite, but also rewarding.
-Being the human part of a K9 team is being part of a symbiotic relationship with a dog.
-More than dog training, it is handler training, learning how to train and how to read a dog, and learning how weather and wind affects scent.
-It’s chemistry, lost person behavior, and working within search protocols and jurisprudence.
-Law enforcement officials and loved ones of the missing and lost depend on our competency, so we are dedicated, yet unpaid professionals.
+Personal commitment is a requisite, but is also rewarding.
+Training with and engaging with your dog in this way truly creates a human / dog K9 team.
+Your dog becomes your partner.
+Even more than dog training, it is handler training – learning how to train and how to read a dog, and learning how weather and wind affects scent.
+It’s chemistry, lost person behavior, and working with law enforcement.
+Loved ones of the missing and lost depend on our competency, so we are dedicated, yet unpaid professionals.
 And as volunteer SAR professionals, we are available 24/7, 360 days a year.